ransom00001/Linux_Notes/README.md

 * Cat reads from the standard input streams provided by the Linux kernel rather then a stream connected to a file, the standard input is connected to the terminal where you run cat.

 * standard output is similar.
 The kernel gives each process a output stream where it can write it's output.
-The cat command always wriets it's output to the standard output.
+The cat command always writes it's output to the standard output.
 When you ran catin the terminal, standard output was connected to that terminal, so that where you saw the output.

 ```
                                          +-------+